bmlt-enabled/bread/readme.txt

 - Read here for more information: https://github.com/bmlt-enabled/bread/blob/unstable/contribute.md

 == Changelog ==
+= 2.7.0 =
+* In Booklet layout, the page number can be customized and set to different text for the meeting list, the additional meeting list, and the other pages.

 = 2.6.4 =
 * Fixed an issue with plugin activation when using PHP8.
 * Upgraded to mPDF 8.0.17